-The Board completed its self-assessment under the Well-Led Developmental Review Framework in April 2010.
+The Board completed its self-assessment under the Well-Led Developmental Review Framework in April 2010 and a full well led review is currently underway and will be completed in early 2022/23.
 The findings of the self-assessment were amalgamated with the findings of the CQC well-led inspection (rated GOOD) and an improvement plan was put in place.

-The Board has been supported by the five committees set out above throughout the year and these committees, except the Nominations and Remuneration Committee, provide reports to the Board, following their meetings:
+The Board has been supported by the five committees set out above throughout the year and these committees, except the Nominations and Remuneration Committee, provide reports to the Board, following their meetings.
+For 2022/23 the Board has established a People Committee in addition to the existing Committees to ensure robust assurance on workforce matters: